Due Diligence: Slow EMV Adoption; Fed Calls For Coordinated Security

-It is a constant tussle, struggle — pick your word — for merchants and consumers striving for digital safety in their daily rounds of charge card and debit use.
+It is a constant tussle, struggle — pick your word — for merchants and consumers striving for digital safety in their daily rounds of charge card and debit use with slow EMV adoption.
 And with the constant news of data breaches and new malware discoveries, it sometimes seems such relative “safety” is a grail that will always be just out of reach.

 For example, a week after we reported on the Samsung Galaxy security flaw, comes news that Android operating systems make up the vast bulk of mobile malware incidents: “Typically,” says the Inquirer tech news website, “Android has proven the biggest victim of mobile malware, with the report noting that the operating system currently accounts for 97 percent of all mobile malware.

 “This rise in malware should put enterprises on guard, with Pulse Secure noting that firms might want to think twice before introducing bring your own device (BYOD) policies, and regularly review them if they decide to go ahead,” the article continues.